SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 requiring more than 2-3 hours, need to be submitted with the restart files.
 Manually submitting small jobs repeatedly with restart files may not be practical in many situations.
 DAGMan offers an elegant and simple solution to run set of jobs.
-With DAGMan scripts one could run a long time scale MD simulations of biomolecules.
+With the DAGMan script one could run a long time scale MD simulations of biomolecules.

 In our example, we will break the MD simulation in four steps and run it through the DAGMan script.
 For the sake of simplicity, the MD simulations run only for few